-So we must ask, are the BRICS 'anti-imperialist' - or instead, 'subimperialist', doing deputysheriff duty for global corporations, while controlling their own angry populaces as well as their hinterlands?
-The eco-destructive, consumerist-centric, over-financialised, climatefrying maldevelopment model throughout the BRICS works very well for corporate profits, but is generating crises for the majority of its people and for the planet.
+In sum, are the BRICS 'anti-imperialist' - or instead, 'subimperialist', doing deputy-sheriff duty for global corporations, while controlling their own angry populaces as well as their hinterlands?
+The eco-destructive, consumerist-centric, over-financialised, climate-frying maldevelopment model throughout the BRICS works very well for corporate profits, but is generating crises for the majority of its people and for the planet.
 Hence the label subimperialist is tempting.
-During the early 1970s, Marini argued that his native Brazil is 'the best current manifestation of subimperialism,' for these reasons:
+During the early 1970s, Marini argued that Brazil was 'the best current manifestation of subimperialism,' for three central reasons: